 COVID-19 Vaccinations Available, but not Required for Ages 12+

-Local pharmacy (Fry’s, Albertsons, Safeway, CVS, Walgreens, etc.)
+Many Local pharmacies (Fry’s, Albertsons, Safeway, CVS, Walgreens, etc.)

 NOTE: Fully immunized students do not need to quarantine if exposed and are not exhibiting COVID-like symptoms.

-According to Pfizer, vaccines for children ages 2-11 years are projected to be available in September.
+According to Pfizer, vaccines for children ages 2-11 years are projected to be available this September.

 Your Choice on Masks

 Whether students are in dance class, in the classroom studying, or outside on the swings, masks are optional in Liberty Schools.
 Make the decision that is best for your family and child.